essif-lab/framework/docs/terms/pattern-guardianship.md

 6. "[Judge] must review the rights and duties of an arrangement each year and update them if such is needed to better realize the objectives for which the arrangement exists".

 The example shows that
+- there is no such thing as 'the dependent (role)'; in the define-time context, the phrase 'dependent' is specific for a guardianship type, and only serves as a placeholder for one of its stakeholder roles.
 - names of stakeholder roles only serve as placeholders, that will be assigned %%parties|party%% when the guardianship type is instantiated;
 - the various roles are implicitly defined by the rights and duties that have been assigned to them - there is no real need to explicitly describe them;
 - multiple parties may be caring for a dependent in their own specific way (in the example, the Judge cares by ensuring that the Financial Administrator does not prey on the party that is placed under administration);